Want to know which Hyundai Kona years shine and which fall short?

 Hyundai Kona Generations

 The Hyundai Kona burst onto the scene in 2017, quickly making waves in the compact SUV world.
-It turned heads with its sleek looks, comfy interior, and impressive tech features right out of the gate.
+It turned heads with its appealing looks, cozy interior, and impressive tech features right out of the gate.

 Kona’s standard package?
-It’s packed with advanced safety gear and a user-friendly infotainment system that’ll make tech lovers smile.
+It’s packed with cutting-edge safety gear and a user-friendly infotainment system that’ll make tech lovers smile.

-Here’s a brief rundown of Kona generations since its debut:
+Here’s a concise overview of Kona generations since its debut:

 Generation | Years |